 Resistance is the level at which supply is strong enough to stop the stock from moving higher.
 In the image above you can see that each time the price reaches the resistance level, it has a hard time moving higher.
 The rationale is that as the price rises and approaches resistance, sellers (supply) become more inclined to sell and buyers (demand) become less willing to buy.

 Let’s use a few examples of market participants to explain the psychology behind support and resistance.

-Let’s take another group of people.
+Let’s take another group of investors.
 These are the people that were uncommitted.
 They were thinking about buying the stock at $50 but never “pulled the trigger.”
 Now the stock is at $55 and they regret not buying it.
-They decide that if it gets to $50 again they will not make the same mistake and they will buy the stock this time.
+They decide that if it gets to $50 again, they will not make the same mistake and they will buy the stock this time.
 This creates potential demand.

 Now let’s change things up to help understand resistance.
 Take all the above participants and say they all own the stock at $50.
 Imagine yourself as one of the owners at $50.
 The stock goes to $55 and you don’t sell.
 Now the stock goes back to $50, where you own it.
 What are you feeling?
 Regret for not selling it at $55?
 Now it goes back to $55 and you sell as much as you can this time.
 So do the other owners of the stock.
-The stock get can’t get past $55 and retreats.
-There at least three groups of stock owners that are trying to sell their supply at $55.
+The stock can’t get past $55 and retreats.
+There are at least 3 groups of stock owners that are trying to sell their supply at $55.
 This creates a resistance level at $55.

 These are just a few examples of many possible scenarios.
-If you’ve traded before you’ve probably been through all of these scenarios and experienced the emotions and psychology behind them.
+If you’ve traded before, you’ve probably been through all of these scenarios and experienced the emotions and psychology behind them.
 You’re not alone.
-There are countless market participants going through the same emotions and thought processes as you and this is what helps determine some of the market psychology behind support and resistance and technical analysis in general.
+There are countless market participants going through the same emotions and thought processes as you, and this is what helps determine some of the market psychology behind support and resistance, and technical analysis in general.

 Support and resistance role reversal